bobshort4bobby4/PP4-Civ1/README.md

   ### Wireframes
   A full set of wireframes was produced, they can be viewed via the link following.
   This document shows three reviews per page on the reviews page, this number was changed to five in the deployed app, as it displayed better.
+  Please note that no wireframe was provided for the staff page as it was  a late addition to the project on advice from my Mentor that there should be some role based   accessability function within the site.
   (CTRL + click to open on new page)
   [Link to wireframes pdf](https://github.com/bobshort4bobby4/PP4-Civ1/blob/main/media/pp4-ci-wireframesv2.pdf)